BalajiNamala/UAVLogChatbot/README.md

 # install dependencies
 npm install

+Open your backend folder in a seperetae terminal and enter this following command. uvicorn main:app --reload --port 8000

+In anothet terminal following the backend path enter the following command. curl -X POST "http://localhost:8000/api/extract_from_tlog" -F "file=@vtol.tlog"

-# serve with hot reload at localhost:8080
+# In the main terminal serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification